aleksvidak/NlpTags/README.md

 - A list found in [StopAnalyzer](https://lucene.apache.org/core/4_0_0/analyzers-common/org/apache/lucene/analysis/core/StopAnalyzer.html) class of Apache Lucene Core text search engine library.

 The result of previous transformations is a list of lemmas ready for insertion into graph.
 To be able to create graph, its' nodes and edges, service uses [JUNG](http://jung.sourceforge.net/) library.
-Iterating through list of lemmas, they are added to the graph as nodes if the node doesn't exist already and every immediate bigram is presented in graph by edge between two lemmas, so every reoccurence of the same bigram increments the weight of the edge by one.
+Iterating through list of lemmas, lemmas are added to the graph as nodes if the node doesn't exist already and every immediate bigram is presented in graph by edge between two lemmas, so every reoccurence of the same bigram increments the weight of the edge by one.
 After graph creation nodes are scored using [DegreeScorer](http://jung.sourceforge.net/doc/api/edu/uci/ics/jung/algorithms/scoring/DegreeScorer.html) class from JUNG library.

 Keywords are returned to user based on the inquiry.
 It is possible to choose text for extraction, choose between extraction methods and number of keywords service should return (zero for all keywords).